 Who we are

-Rest.Q Animal Sanctuary is a registered non-profit charity that provides permanent housing to over 170 formerly abused, abandoned, and neglected animals.
+Rest.Q Animal Sanctuary is a registered non-profit charity that provides permanent housing to many formerly abused, abandoned, and neglected animals.
 We are located on Galiano Island in British Columbia, Canada.
 We mostly serve the Southern Gulf Islands region including Galiano Island & Mayne Island.

 Rest.Q is a volunteer-run organization that strives to provide exemplary care and a stable home to formerly unwanted pets and livestock.